BruceResearch/BiTr-Unet/README.md

 - imageio

 ## Data Mounting
 Mount the folders of BraTS 2021 training and validation dataset respectively under the folder "data".
 Modify path and Run "generate_train_list.py" and "generate_validation_list.py" to generate the train.txt and valid.txt, which are required for the next steps.
+Unzip "output_size_template.zip" and keep the unzipped file where it is, which is worked as a reference for the model to automatically output the segmentation with a proper size.

 `python3 generate_train_list.py`

 `python3 generate_valid_list.py`

+`unzip output_size_template.zip`

 Here is an example illustrating the proper way to mount the BraTS 2021 dataset:
 "./data/BraTS2021_TrainingData/case_ID/case_ID_flair.nii.gz"